-Within two hours of landing, catches are officially separated, weighed and recorded by accredited weighing stations and reported against the appropriate quota allocation following provisions outlined in the Act No 57, 1996 concerning the Treatment of Commercial Stocks, and Regulation No. 745/2016 on Weighing and Recording of Marine Resources60.
-The Fishery Management Act61 also makes provisions for processing at sea, weighing by auction houses and the transfer of quotas to cover landings.
+Within two hours of landing, catches are officially separated, weighed and recorded by accredited weighing stations and reported against the appropriate quota allocation following provisions outlined in the Act No 57, 1996 concerning the Treatment of Commercial Stocks, and Regulation No. 745/2016 on Weighing and Recording of Marine Resources63.
+The Fishery Management Act64 also makes provisions for processing at sea, weighing by auction houses and the transfer of quotas to cover landings.

-During the surveillance on the 27thNovember 2018, the site visit assessors visited a fish market auction in Reykjavik that handles 4-5% of all fish landed in Iceland.
-The auction receives fish from large and smaller vessels that land daily.
-The team were shown the landed fish, weighing scales and the information recorded on the system which goes to the Port Authority who then submit it to the Fisheries Directorate's catch registration system.
+During the surveillance on the 27thNovember 2018, the site visit assessors visited a fish market and were shown the landed fish, weighing scales and the information recorded on the system which goes to the Port Authority who then submit it to the Fisheries Directorate's catch registration system.
 Both the weighing scales and their operators are licensed and audited by the Directorate.
-The system is developed to standardise weights and tares for ice and tubs (a standard tub is used throughout Iceland for fresh fish such as cod and has a capacity of 280-300 kg).
+The system is developed to standardise weights and tares for ice and tubs (a standard tub is used throughout Iceland for fresh fish and has a capacity of 280-300 kg).
 The tubs are labelled for the purposes of traceability.
 We were also shown the equipment used to measure ice.

-As required by Article 10 of Regulation No. 745/2016, each landing generates a weighing receipt^{62 63} recording:
+As required by Article 10 of Regulation No. 745/2016, each landing generates a weighing receipt recording: